-- When you recapitulate, then use I-form, eg: "Here is what I have heard you say ...", or "What I understand from what you say is ..."
+- When you recapitulate, use the I form, for example: "Here is what I heard you say ..." or "What I understand from what you say is ..."

 - Summarize the key points you have heard and render them free of your own opinion, reaction or response.
 Do not change what the other said, but put it into a few sentences, as you think, the person would like to hear.
 Remember, you can comment or respond later.

-- Ask for confirmation that you have heard the person in full and accurate: "Is that correct?"
-"Did I get it all?" or "Did I miss something?"
+- Ask for confirmation that you have heard the person fully and accurately: "Is that correctly understood?"
+“Did I get it all?” or "Did I miss something?"